BradKnowles/value-string/README.md

 ```

+ValueString builds lambda expressions that call the type's original
+parsing methods, and cache the compiled delegates for future use.
+Therefore they essentially work as fast as the underlying parsing methods themselves.

-`As` overloads search for a parsing method to cache, in the following order:
+`As` overloads search for a parsing method in the following order:

 1. `static T Parse(string, IFormatProvider)` method
 2. `static T Parse(string)` method